wudejian789/Attention-Seq2Seq-Chatbot-by-Pytorch1.0.1/README.md

 Attention-Seq2Seq-Chatbot-by-Pytorch1.0.1
 ===
 ![totalModel](https://github.com/wudejian789/Attention-Seq2Seq-Chatbot-by-Pytorch1.0.1/blob/master/image/totalModel.png)
 >Note: If there's any error like "No module named 'xxx'", please use command "pip install xxx" to repair.
+>Feel free to add my QQ:793729558 to discuss with me.
+>Also you can add the QQ group:647303915 to discuss together.

 # 1. Import the module
 ```python